davorg/dmp/chapters/chapter04.md

-Having created a hash for each line in the input file and assigned it to the correct record in `%users`, our routine finally returns a reference to %users.
+Having created a hash for each line in the input file and assigned it to the correct record in `%users`, our routine finally returns a reference to `%users`.
 We are now ready to start doing some real work.

 #### Example: listing users